Join a Student Group

 Consider Getting Involved with International Students on campus

 During your time off campus, you no doubt encountered cultures new to you.
 Why not continue?
-Connect with international or exchange students from our partner Universities on campus or get involved with one of many CSB/SJU Global Institutes where we have students from Japan, China, Chile, or India stay on our campus for a month at a time.
-Be friends with Glo Bal Coordinator on Facebook to be connected!
+Connect with international or exchange students from our partner Universities on campus or get involved with one of many CSB/SJU Short Term Exchange Programs where we have students from Japan, China, Chile, South Africa or India stay on our campus for a month at a time.
+Participate in the Peer Mentor Program to be connected!

 The annual Festival of Cultures is an event, where you can represent your program or country.
 This event is held in November of each year.
-For more information, go the International Student Programs office website.
+For more information, go the IISS website.

 Academic Globally Focused Courses and Minors